HeshiyaGaya3/TNSDC-Generative-AI/3D medical image segmentation code/README.md

-[Note that results with PyTorch implementation may vary slightly from the paper.]
 ## How to use the PyTorch code?
 * Download the iSEG-2017 data and place it in data folder.
 (Visit [this](http://iseg2017.web.unc.edu/download/) link to download the data.
 You need to register for the challenge.)
 * Do the preprocessing as mentioned in the tensorflow readme. (optional)